garrygu/learning/docker/docker_notes_Dockerfile.md

       FROM ubuntu:latest
     ```
     - A valid Dockerfile must have `FROM` as its first non-comment instruction
-    - `FROM` can appears multiple times within a single Dockerfile in order to create multiple images
+    - `FROM` can appears multiple times within a single Dockerfile to create multiple images

 - **MAINTAINER**  *Set author of iamge to be generated*